Vehicle Safety Inspection

 The maximum charges for safety inspection allowed by State Law are as follows:

-- $20.00 for four-wheel drive, split axle, and any motor vehicle that requires disassembly of the front hub or removal for the rear axle for inspection.
+- $40.00 for four-wheel drive, split axle, heavy-duty trucks, buses, and any vehicle requiring disassembly of the front hub or removal for the rear axle for inspection.

 For more information about Safety Inspections call the Utah Highway Patrol at (801) 965-4889.